 Iron may help you sleep better and lower your risks of getting insomnia

-Have troubles with falling asleep at night?
+Have troubles falling asleep at night?
 Then consider adding iron to your daily supplementation!
 A study proves iron deficiency causes insomnia and sleep disturbances, so you may get enough sleep without medications by taking iron supplements.
 Meanwhile, anemia contributes to anxiety and depression symptoms, which are also related to insomnia.